 If you have chosen the hop on hop off tour, stop at the Eiffel Tower to view the most visited monument in the world.
 Or Go by tube or RER.
 The Metro Stations are Bir Hakeim plus a brisk 5mins walk or Trocadero across the bridge or the RER Champ de Mars Tour Eiffel.

-If you have not opted for a boat lunch, then a 1 hour cruise is a must and it’s right on the other side of the Eiffel Tower.
+If you have not opted for a boat lunch, then a 1 hour cruise is a must and it’s right at the foot of the Eiffel Tower.

-If you are a museum goer, the best thing is to get a Paris Museum Pass with which you can visit over 60 museums and monuments but which mostly is a queue buster ! and trust me, they can be very very long…
+If you are a museum goer, the best thing is to get a Paris Museum Pass with which you can visit over 60 museums and monuments but which mostly is a queue buster!
+And trust us, they can be very very long…